Education Visit Terms and Conditions

 7.3.
 Discovery Visit costs are invoiced following a visit to our site and payable within 28 days.
-In the event of cancellation, due to but not limited to any of the above reasons out of our control, no costs for a Discovery Visit will be payable.
+In the event of cancellation, due to but not limited to any of the above reasons that are out of our control, no costs for a Discovery Visit will be payable.

 8. Restrictions, Errors and Omissions

 8.1.
 Free education visits are not offered on UK public holidays or during the operation of additional fee paying public events at English Heritage sites.

 8.2.
 Audio guides are not included with free education visits and cannot be added as an optional extra in advance or on arrival.
 Audio guides are offered subject to availability to those groups and individuals paying for entry.

 8.3.
 Free Education Visits are not entitled to undertake site tours.